sfvicente/RestApiBestPractices/Docs/ErrorHandling.md

 <br><br>

-### Always implement robust error handling and recovery mechanisms to minimize the occurrence of `5xx` errors.
+### Always implement robust error handling and recovery mechanisms to minimize the occurrence of `5xx` errors

 // TODO: add descriptions